 Nancy E. Brune

-Executive Director, Kenny Guinn Center for Policy Priorities, Nevada
+Senior Fellow, Kenny Guinn Center for Policy Priorities, Nevada

 Adjunct Instructor, Nevada System of Higher Education

-Dr. Nancy E. Brune is the Executive Director of the Kenny Guinn Center for Policy Priorities, a statewide policy research center providing independent, data-driven analysis on issues of tax and fiscal policy, education, economic development, and natural resource security.
+Dr. Nancy E. Brune is a Senior Fellow at the Kenny Guinn Center for Policy Priorities, a statewide policy research center providing independent, data-driven analysis on issues of tax and fiscal policy, education, economic development, and natural resource security.
 She is the author of over 60 peer-reviewed journal articles, reports, essays, blogs, and op-ed pieces on topics ranging from economic security, health outcomes, globalization, public sector reforms, the geopolitics of energy, homeland security, and natural resource security.
 Her work has appeared in the International Monetary Fund Staff Papers, Social Science and Medicine, Foreign Policy Analysis, and Americas Quarterly.
 Dr. Brune received her Ph.D., Master of Philosophy and Master of Arts degrees from Yale University and her Master of Public Policy and B.A. degrees from Harvard University.
 She has held research fellowships at Princeton University’s Niehuas Center for Globalization and Governance and the University of Pennsylvania.

 Prior to joining the Guinn Center, she was a Senior Policy Analyst at Sandia National Laboratories, where she worked on issues of national security, energy security, homeland security, water-energy-security nexus, and technology and policy.
 In addition, Dr. Brune served as an Adjunct Senior Fellow at the Center for A New American Security, a bipartisan national security think tank.
 She has consulted for the Harvard School of Public Health, JPMorgan Chase, the Overseas Private Investment Corporation, and the World Bank.
 She has taught at the College of Southern Nevada, Nevada State College, the University of Nevada at Las Vegas, and the University of New Mexico.
 Dr. Brune has lived and/or worked in Bolivia, Colombia, Ecuador, Nicaragua, Nigeria, and the Philippines.